 Help your child understand that everyone needs an emergency fund for those expenses that come out of the blue.
 You may be their financial safety net, but in adulthood, rent, bills, and lost phones will become their responsibility.

 What does your teen want?
 Give them ideas beyond the usual clothes and devices.
 They could save towards a day out, a special concert or something for their room they thought was beyond their reach.
 Show them how quickly savings stack up and grow by making them automatically put away a part of their earnings.

 Save for later life

 Get paid, save, and budget.
-Teens can learn how to prepare for a healthier financial life as an adult with a GoHenry prepaid debit card.
+Teens can learn how to prepare for a healthier financial life as an adult with a GoHenry teen debit card.
 It's the perfect way for them to get paid, learn to budget and keep their money in saving pots.
 Whether they’re saving for driving lessons, college or a longer-term goal.